magnushg/circuit-breaker-health-check/readme.md

 Circuit breaker health check
 ============================

->Health check implemented using the circuit breaker pattern.
+Health check implemented using the circuit breaker pattern.
 The circuit breaker is implemented as a ninject interceptor.
-The health check data is exposed through an api
+The health check data is exposed through an API